kirti-kshirsagar/Decoding-Pandemic-Patterns/README.md

 # Decoding Pandemic Patterns

-This project involves a comprehensive analysis of the *COVID-19 dataset from John Hopkins University*.
-The dataset includes data from 198 countries and regions from January 22, 2020, to April 16, 2022.
-The goal of this project was to analyze and visualize the progression of the COVID-19 pandemic across different countries.
+This project involves a comprehensive analysis of the COVID-19 dataset from John Hopkins University.
+The dataset includes data from 198 countries and regions from January 22, 2020, to the present.
+The analysis includes data preprocessing, exploratory data analysis (EDA), data visualization, and hypothesis testing.

 ## Key Steps
 - **Data Preprocessing**: Handled missing values and merged data for countries with multiple regions to provide a single **time-series** for each country.